 Also, stakes are now higher for anyone wishing to brand themselves professionally.
 With everyone having access to a quality camera and learning how to use it accurately, professionals aim to be the best at their game.
 If you want to stand out, you need a unique skill that people will worship online for some time.
 This has made photography more expressive than ever before.
 It is no longer just about the image, but now also about the feeling that it brings.

 Although galleries are not as popular as they used to be, they are unique events where the best is on show.
-Rare is expensive, meaning unique photography is now costing more than it would have years ago.
-This means better appreciation for a unique eye.
+Rare is expensive, meaning striking photography is now costing more than it would have years ago.
+This means a better appreciation for a unique eye and profitable business for professional photographers.
+They can also employ SEO and other digital marketing techniques (why not check here to learn more) to spread the word for their business globally and generate more clients interested in photoshoots or special additional photography projects, etc.

 Aside from entertainment, photography in the digital era is also being used to help solve crimes and testify for or against individuals who are caught in the wrong place at the wrong time.
 We would not have started many movements if it was not for someone who quickly pulled out their phone and took a picture or a video as proof, then made it go viral.
 Families and long-lost friends are also being found.